 A project to offer free HIV self-testing kits via smart vending machines could soon be piloted in Australia.

-The tests themselves, which use oral swabs to test saliva for the presence of antibodies and give immediate results, are now commonplace, Williams explains.
-“Even the vending machines are not completely new—there have been similar pilots in San Francisco, U.S., and Brighton, U.K.—the real novelty here is the use of smart vending machines.”
+The tests themselves, which use oral swabs to test saliva for the presence of antibodies and give immediate results, are now commonplace, Williams explained.

 Likening the system to free city bikes, where customers receive a unique code to unlock a bicycle, he explains, test users will be given a pin for the vending machine.
 If they don’t already have a code then the machine, which is wi-fi enabled, will send them a link:

-And, he adds: “Because the test is time-dated, we will learn whether they are accessing it out of hours, possibly for convenience or because they are frightened of seeing a doctor.”
+And, he added: “Because the test is time-dated, we will learn whether they are accessing it out of hours, possibly for convenience or because they are frightened of seeing a doctor.”

 After accessing the test, the client will receive SMS messages asking whether they used it and what the result was.
 Those with a positive result will be called to discuss possible treatment options.
 Those who do not respond to messages for three days will also called by a trained facilitator, usually someone living with HIV.
 Williams said:

 “What is crucial is that although this is anonymous it is embedded in a follow-up service and that people are linking to care.”

 The project is currently going through ethical approval, but if given the green light is expected to be operational very soon.
 Initially, one machine will be set up on a university campus in Toowoomba, southern Queensland, and another in a “sex-on-premises” venue.
 Williams explained: